kpsdev1/Treats-Sweet-Shop/README.md

 - - -

 ### Reviews Page
-- At the top of the review page int the center is H1 heading that says **Cutomer Reviews**.
+- At the top of the review page in the center is H1 heading that says **Cutomer Reviews**.
 - If the users is signed in then there is a green **Add A Review** button to the right just above the most recent review.
-- Then below this are the reviews the revies are each in a light grey colored box, at the top right of the box is the review title then oppiste this at the left hand side is the review stars which can be from 1 - 5.
+- Then below this are the reviews, which are each in a light grey coloured box, at the top right of the box is the review title then opposite this at the left hand side is the review stars which can be from 1 - 5.
 - Below the title is the username of the person who posted the review and then underneath this is the body of the review, where the user can write a fully detailed review of the site.
-- Then at the bottom write of the review you will see the date and thim of which it was psoted on.
+- Then at the bottom right of the review you will see the date and time of when it was psoted on.
-- At the bottom left there is a edit and delete button that is visible to the user who psoted the review, the delete button is orange and when click brings up a bootstrap modal asking the user if they want to confirm the deletion.
-Then beside this is blue edit button which allows the user to edit their review.
+- At the bottom left there is a edit and delete button that is visible to the user who psoted the review, the **delete button** is orange and when clicked brings up a bootstrap modal asking the user if they want to confirm the deletion.
+Then beside this is blue **edit** button which allows the user to edit their review.

 ![Review Page](readme-docs/images/reviews.png)
 - - -